tristancabel/tristancabel.github.io/_posts/2016-06-05-dimensionality_reduction.md

 ## Feature extraction
 In machine learning, pattern recognition and in image processing, feature extraction starts from an initial set of measured data and builds derived features intended to be informative and non-redundant, facilitating the subsequent learning and generalization steps, and in some cases leading to better human interpretations.
 Feature extraction is related to dimensionality reduction.
-General dimensionality reduction techniques includese:
+General dimensionality reduction techniques includes:

  - Independent component analysis
  - Isomap